Your Guide to Selling a Home

 The Right Price Gets You the Right Result

-real estate business—this way they’ll help price your home to guarantee the best return on your investment.
+It is crucial to work with a savvy salesperson who really knows the real estate business—this way they’ll help price your home to guarantee the best return on your investment.
 Do your research and hire a real estate agent with a reputable sales record, ideally

 with extensive experience in your neighbourhood.
 Your realtor will complete comparative market analysis (CMA); a process wherein similar sales are analyzed, garnering an estimate of value.